Beyond Probability Partitions: Calibrating Neural Networks with Semantic Aware Grouping: Related Work

 \textbf{Improving calibration of deep models}.
 The calibration of deep models can be categorized into two main directions.
 The first direction involves calibrating the model during the training phase by modifying the training process itself\cite{train_class_contraints_cvpr22,deep_ensemble_nips17,mix_match_icml20,train_swag_nips19,avuc_nips20}.
 This may include using specialized loss functions tailored for calibration\cite{focal_loss_nips20}, employing ensemble methods\cite{deep_ensemble_nips17,bayesian_deep_learning_nips20}, or data augmentation\cite{mixup_nips19}, etc. However, such approaches require modifications to the training phase and may entail relatively higher computational costs.

 The second direction focuses on calibrating the model during the prediction phase.
 These methods are highly related to the definition of calibration metrics, which involves minimizing the discrepancy between model predictions and aggregated statistics within each bin.
 The simplest method is histogram binning\cite{on_calib_icml17,deep_prob_estimation_icml22}, where predicted probabilities are directly adjusted to match the actual class proportions within each bin.
-BBQ\cite{bbq_aaai15}, on the other hand, proposes an ensemble approach that calibrates results obtained with different numbers of bins.
-This can be seen within our framework as utilizing multiple partitions, where the partitioning method is explicitly defined.
+BBQ\cite{bbq_aaai15} further proposes an ensemble approach that calibrates results obtained with different numbers of bins.
 The transformation functions applied to predictions can also be improved beyond averaging within bins.
 For example, Beta distribution can fit the probability transformation for binary classification\cite{beta_calibration_aistats17}, while Dirichlet distribution can be employed for multi-class transformation\cite{dirichlet_cal_nips19}.
-New families of transformation functions have been proposed to preserve the ordering of predicted probabilities while improving calibration performance\cite{calib_func_nips20}.
-Additionally, ensemble methods have been proposed to ensure accuracy guarantees with different families of functions\cite{mix_match_icml20}.
-Our method is orthogonal to existing calibration methods since the underlying motivation of existing methods is to minimize the calibration error within a single group.
-On the one hand, our method offers greater flexibility as we can employ different calibration functions for different groups.
-On the other hand, our method goes beyond solely relying on probabilities by utilizing the features of deep neural networks, which enhances the calibration capability and significantly increases the amount of effective information utilized.
+New families of transformation functions have been proposed to preserve the ordering of predicted probabilities while improving calibration performance\cite{calib_func_nips20,mix_match_icml20}.
+Our method is orthogonal to these calibration methods since the underlying motivation of existing methods is to minimize the calibration error within a single group, while our method offers greater flexibility as we can employ different calibration functions for different groups.

+Some recent work also proposed calibration with given groups.
+Multicalibration\cite{multicalib} proposes an algorithm for learning a multi-calibrated predictor with respect to any given subpopulation class. \citet{group_like_calib1} proposed to group the feature space with decision trees, then apply Platt scaling within each group, which concentrates on calibration ranking metrics (AUC), while our work concentrates on PCE metrics and proper scoring rules (Log-Likelihood). \citet{group_like_calib2} and \citet{group_like_calib3} propose heuristic grouping functions and apply a specific calibration method within each group, while we aim to propose a learning-based method that can generate partitions in an end-to-end manner.